 - Re-thread the machine if necessary with thread to best match the fabric in the top and bobbin (we continued to use the same ecru) and re-set for a standard stitch length.

-- Using a ½” seam allowance, stitch each pair of panels together.
+- Using a ½” seam allowance (not the ¼” seam used above), stitch each pair of panels together.

 - Press each seam allowance together and toward piece 10.

 - Place each seamed panel wrong side up on your ironing surface.
 Unpin/unfold the hem so the crease lines are visible.
 Find the appropriate panel of fusible fleece (the 10” wide piece is for the overlap, the 11” for the underlap).

 - Position the fleece on the wrong side of the fabric so the inner edge is aligned with the innermost crease line of the hem.
 On the other three sides, there should be ½” of fabric showing beyond the fleece.

 - Following manufacturer’s instructions, fuse each fleece panel in place.